Rock Failure Analysis

 Quarry Rockslide

-Massive Slope Collapse Strikes Limestone Quarry Around 3 p.m. on Jan.
+Massive Slope Collapse at Limestone Quarry; Enforcement Actions Ensue Around 3 p.m. on Jan.
 18, 2023, a massive slope collapse struck the Rocky Mountain Industrials (RMI) limestone quarry.
 The collapse caused a rockslide about 300 feet wide.
 It brought boulders and huge slabs of limestone tumbling down onto the mined slope below.
-A person in the vicinity described
+A person in

 Permit Enforcement